Are Sacramento home prices reaching 'bubble' bursting levels?

 - In Truckee, near Tahoe, where 19 homes sold in May, the median price hit $1.3 million, matching San Francisco's.

-- The lowest median price, among areas with substantial sales, was in the 95815 area code in north Sacramento.
-There, 30 homes sold with a $210,000 median.
+- The lowest median price, among areas with substantial sales, was in the 95815 ZIP code in north Sacramento.
+There, 30 homes sold with a $210,000 median price.

 - In areas with at least 10 sales, the top price increases over last year happened in Sloughhouse near the Cosumnes River, and in Meadow Vista in the upper foothills.
 Sloughhouse prices were up 38 percent to $642,000.
 In Meadow Vista, the median price was $559,000, up 35 percent.